10 Best Gore Tex Running Shoes Reviewed

 Salomon Speedcross 4 GTX

-The lacing system is easy to use and provides support with freedom, which is always a nice combination.
-The upper is snug and adjusts to the feet, and the cushion is good even on hard or troublesome surfaces.
+The lacing system is easy to use and provides support with freedom, which is a nice combination.
+The upper is snug and adjusts to the foot.
+The cushion is good even on hard or uneven surfaces.
 The grip is very good on all conditions.
 The fit can be a bit narrow, but they are otherwise very comfortable.

-Good durability and great quality with the exception of some sizing issues.
+Good durability and great quality.
+Reviewers only noted some sizing issues.

 Another pricey one!